JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 </tab>
 </tabs>

-### On Windows or Linux

-If you're on Windows or Linux:

-1. Generate a project using the [web KMP wizard](https://kmp.jetbrains.com/).
-2. Extract the archive and open the resulting folder in your IDE.
-3. Wait for the import to finish, then go to the [](#run-the-sample-apps) section to learn how to build and run the apps.

 ## Consult the preflight checks

 You can make sure there are no environment issues with the project setup by opening